azar011/Language-Translator-using-Js/README.md

 For a live demonstration of the language translator web application, you can visit the following link: [Language Translator Demo](https://azar011.github.io/Language-Translator-using-Js/)
 ## Feedback and Contributions

-If you find any issues with the application or have suggestions for improvement, please feel free to create an issue or submit a pull request on the [GitHub repository](https://github.com/Venkateeshh/Js-Language-Translator).
+If you find any issues with the application or have suggestions for improvement, please feel free to create an issue or submit a pull request on the [GitHub repository](https://github.com/azar011/Language-Translator-using-Js).
 Your feedback and contributions are highly appreciated!

 ## About the Author

-This language translator web application is developed and maintained by **azar011**.
+This language translator web application is developed and maintained by [Azarudeen B](http://github.com/azar011).
 I am a passionate web developer with a keen interest in building useful and innovative projects using various web technologies.

 Thank you for checking out this project!
 If you find it helpful, don't forget to give it a star and share it with others.
 Happy translating!